Iran denies offering new plan on nuclear impasse

 It reported Iranian officials tried to gather support for the proposal during a visit last month to the United Nations.

 The powers fear that Iran is trying to develop a nuclear bomb.
-Tehran says its program is for peaceful purposes.
+Tehran says its programme is for peaceful purposes.

 The Iranian plan described by the New York Times would likely be a non-starter, as the six powers have demanded Tehran halt its 20 percent enrichment of uranium; ship any stockpile out of the country; close down an underground enrichment facility, Fordow; and permit more intrusive U.N. inspection of its work.